-A supervised internship experience which consists of a minimum of 800 clock hours that includes: (a) a minimum of 320 hours of direct service work with clients; (b) a minimum of one hour per week of individual supervision with the on-site supervisor; and (c) a minimum of 1 1/2 hours per week of group supervision via weekly internship class meetings.
-The internship experience enables students to refine and further enhance the knowledge and skills applied during their practicum.
-In addition, the internship provides an opportunity for students to engage in all of the professional activities performed by a regularly employed staff member at the internship site.
+A supervised practicum experience which emphasizes the implementation and refinement of individual and group counseling skills.
+The practicum experience consists of a minimum of 100 hours that includes: (a) a minimum of 40 hours of direct service work with clients; (b) a minimum of one hour per week of individual supervision with the on-site supervisor; and (c) a minimum of one and a half hours per week of group supervision provided by a counselor education program faculty member.
+The practicum experience is designed to provide exposure to direct service work with clients as well as to other professional activities which are part of the daily operation of the practicum site.
+Students are limited to collecting a maximum of 10 hours of experience per week.
+Students will be required to enroll in Practicum COU 621 for a minimum of weeks.

-Prerequisite: Admission to Level 3.
-Repeatable for a maximum of 12 credits Required Core Course; PASS/FAIL
+Required Core Course; PASS/FAIL